Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Implementing Transactions

 Assume by contradiction that by time $t$, there is some $v\in V_u$ for which the call to \collect(v) has not yet terminated.
 Let $\tau$ be the transaction whose \release[v]() \op{} returned \true{}.
 Since $\tau$'s \collect(v) hasn't yet terminated, $\tau$ is still \activet{}.
 But then $u$ is reachable from an \activet{} transaction, $\tau$, contradicting the definition of $u$.
 Therefore, for all $v\in V_u$, \collect(v) has terminated by time $t$.
 By the correctness of the \collect{} function, $u$ must have been freed by $t$. \end{proof}

 \begin{theorem} If we have a correct \collect{} \op{}, then garbage collection is safe. \end{theorem}

-\begin{proof} Recall that garbage collection is said to be \emph{safe} if at any point in an execution, the allocated space is a superset of $R(T_{early})$, where $T_{early}$ is the set of transactions that are not yet in their \phasethree, and $R(T)$ is the reachable space from a set of transactions $T$.
+[1]{{\mathcal{V}(#1)}} \begin{proof} Recall that garbage collection is said to be \emph{safe} if at any point in an execution, the allocated space is a superset of $R(T_{early})$, where $T_{early}$ is the set of transactions that have not finished executing user code yet, and $R(T)$ is the reachable space from a set of transactions $T$.

 Let ${\cal{V}}(T_{early})$ be the set of versions of transactions in $T_{early}$.
 By the sequential specification of the \VerMain, all versions in ${\cal{V}}(T_{early})$ are still live (since they've been acquired but not released).
 This means that no \release[v]() \op{} has returned \true{} for any version $v \in {\cal{V}}(T_{early})$.
 Thus, for every such version $v$, \collect(v) has not been called so far in the execution.